 Group A1, Dimension lumber of Canadian softwood species, such as S-P-F, D. Fir-L, and Hem-Fir, generally have a higher resistance to water absorption and penetration than the more permeable pines, such as southern pines and radiata pine (typically with wider sapwood), or the more permeable hardwood species, such as aspen and birch.
 Based on the experience with pressure preservative treatment, water does not penetrate lumber of refractory species, such as S-P-F and Douglas fir, more than a few millimeters even after 6 hrs under a pressure of 1035 kPa, unless the wood is mechanically perforated before treatment (Morris 1991).
 But long exposure time (e.g., weeks) will lead to deep wetting and large amounts of water absorbed.
 The blue-stained sapwood of beetle-killed lodgepole pine typically has increased water permeability (McFarling et al. 2006).
-It was reported that the average MC of "S-P-F" dimension lumber (studs and bottom plates, "S-Dry") was about 20% during wood-frame construction in winter in Coastal British Columbia, before the building was protected from rain (Wang et al. 2013).
-However, there was a wide range in the MC depending on exposure degrees, with the higher readings above 30%.
-The average MC of lumber dropped to about 15%, with a much narrower range than that observed in the winter, under the summer drier conditions in the same area (Wang and Ni 2014).
+It was reported that the average MC of dimension lumber (studs and bottom plates, "S-Dry") was about 20% during wood-frame construction in winter in Coastal British Columbia, before it was sheltered and heated for drying (Wang et al. 2013).
+However, there was a wide range in MC depending on exposure degrees, with some higher readings above 30%.
+By comparison, the average MC of lumber was lower, about 15%, with a much narrower range than that observed in the winter under the summer drier conditions in the same area (Wang and Ni 2014; Wang 2016c).

 Group A2, Solid-sawn timbers, are similar to dimension lumber (Group A1) in terms of wetting and drying potentials for the same material, but with additional influence from the larger dimensions.
-These products generally require good conditions (e.g., ventilation) to dry while being kept away from water sources, particularly when they are supplied "green" without pre-drying.
-When dry products are exposed to water for long periods of time (e.g., weeks), water gets deep into the wood, and the subsequent drying can be very slow.
+When dry products are exposed to water for long periods of time (e.g., weeks), water penetrates deep into the wood, with consequently slow drying.

-Groups B, C, and D, i.e., glue-laminated, build-up, or prefabricated products/assemblies, generally have many advantages for industrial and commercial construction.
+Groups B, C, and D, i.e., glue-laminated, structural composite, build-up, or prefabricated products/assemblies, generally have many advantages for industrial and commercial construction.
 For example, big members are readily available, or can be conveniently assembled for large spans.
-However, those products/assemblies often require special care during storage, transportation, and construction to prevent structural damage and other potential issues, such as excessive wetting and discolouration, compared with dimension lumber and solid-sawn timbers.
+However, those products/assemblies often require special care during storage, transportation, and construction to prevent structural damage and other potential issues, such as excessive wetting, slow drying, and discolouration, compared with dimension lumber and solid-sawn timbers.

-In further detail, Group B1 and B2, glued solid wood products (e.g., glulam, CLT) made with Canadian softwood species generally exhibit the similarly low wetting potential as Group A products (McClung et al. 2014; Wang 2014).
-When glulam and CLTs are installed to take advantage of their visual appearance, incidental wetting often causes discolouration, particularly in association with iron staining, requiring remediation (e.g., sanding and refinishing).
-Small gaps between boards of a CLT panel may increase water uptake and reduce drying resulting from capillary effects, particularly when they are oriented horizontally.
-On the other hand, larger gaps between joints, such as 5 mm for Norway spruce, were reported to improve the drying (Fredriksson et al. 2013).
-Edge-gluing the boards, particularly on the faces of CLT panels, can increase water resistance as well as airtightness; however, this may result in more random drying checks.
-When glulam and CLT are subjected to long periods of wetting (e.g., weeks) enabling deep water penetration, or when low-permeance materials (e.g., insulation, membrane) enclose a member that contains a large amount of moisture, the subsequent drying will be very slow.
-This can lead to excessive damage and must be avoided.
+Group B1 and B2, glue-laminated solid wood products (e.g., glulam, CLT) made with Canadian softwood species generally exhibit the similarly low wetting potential as Group A products (McClung et al. 2014; Wang 2014; 2016b).
+When glulam and CLTs are installed as appearance members, incidental wetting often causes discolouration, particularly in association with iron staining and requires remedial work (e.g., sanding and refinishing).
+Small gaps between boards of a CLT panel may increase water uptake and entrapment resulting from capillary effects.
+Edge-gluing the boards, particularly on the faces of a CLT panel, can increase water resistance as well as airtightness; however, this may result in more random checks after drying.
+Measures should be taken to avoid long periods of wetting (e.g., weeks), and use of low-permeance materials (e.g., insulation, membrane) should be minimized in the building envelope assemblies.